 4. Foresee enough time

-In addition to all the most popular sights and attractions in Amsterdam itself, there are so many interesting places nearby.
+In addition to all the most popular sights and attractions in Amsterdam, there are so many interesting places nearby.
 So don’t miss the chance to see at least some of them!
-You can find more info on where to go further below at #16.
+You can find more info on where to go further down in this article, at #18.

 So give yourself some free time to get a bit off the beaten path, explore the beautiful canals at night, get a drink at a local café… You’ll have a much better experience and a more memorable trip!

-READ ALSO: 3 Days in Amsterdam and 4 Days in Amsterdam (detailed first-timer’s itineraries)
+READ ALSO: 3 Days in Amsterdam & 4 Days in Amsterdam (detailed first-timer’s itineraries)

 5. Save money with city cards or passes